 All transactions entered with Related Parties during the financial year were on arm'slength basis and were in the ordinary course of business.
 Further there are no materiallysignificant related party transactions during the year under review made by the Companywith Promoters Directors Key Managerial Personnel or other designated persons which mayhave potential conflict with the interest of the Company at large.
 Accordingly thedisclosure of related party transactions as required under Section 134(3)(Rs.) of theCompanies Act 2013 in Form AOC-2 is not required.
 Your directors draw attention of theshareholders to the financial statements which set out related party disclosures.

 Related Party Transactions Policy as approved by the Board has been uploaded on theCompany's website www.somanyceramics.com at the web link:https://www.somanyceramics.com/wp-content/uploads/2017/06/Related-Party-Policy_Revised_24.01.2017.pdf

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Loans guarantees and investments covered under Section 186 of the Companies Act 2013forms part of the notes to the financial statements provided in this Annual Report.
+Loans guarantees and investments covered under Section 186 of the Companies Act 2013forms part of this Annual Report as Annexure 2.